gustavostuff/ppux/README.md

 | ROM Palette            | <img src="img/readme_images/windows_system_table/icon_rom_palette_window.png" alt="ROM Palette taskbar icon">            | Palette editor tied to ROM addresses                                                                     |
 | PPU Frame              | <img src="img/readme_images/windows_system_table/icon_ppu_frame_window.png" alt="PPU Frame taskbar icon">                | ROM-backed nametable and sprite view for screens assembled closer to how the game actually renders them  |

+Notes:

+* To be clearer on CHR vs ROM windows: CHR Banks is the normal source browser containing only graphics data.

-`CHR Banks` is the normal source browser. `ROM Banks` is the fallback source browser, useful for Games/ROMS that have CHR RAM data (like Megaman 2, for instance)
+* ROM Banks is the fallback source browser, useful for Games that use CHR RAM data (like Megaman 2, for instance) and, as mentioned above, it will load the whole ROM, so be careful on unintentional non-graphics pixel edits.

-Note: not all window types can currently be created through the UI.
+* Not all window types can currently be created through the UI.
 ROM-backed windows that depend on ROM addresses and related metadata still need to be created manually in Lua project files for now, but this will be improved.

 ### Main controls